BartBruininks/mdvwhole/README.md

 # mdvwhole
-Density based object completion over orthorhombic PBC.
-All PBC will be supported in the future, but for now it is not!
+Density based object completion over all PBC.
 This repository will eventually be merged with [MDVoxelSegmentation](https://github.com/marrink-lab/MDVoxelSegmentation).

 No copies of the box are made to complete the PBC, instead we use a graph based approach.
 Therefore object completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.
 The contact distance is based on